The influence of retail structural change in the evolution of sector allocations in commercial real estate investment portfolios

 Much has been written about the current state of bricks and mortar retail, in particular focusing on the health of the high street and shopping centres in light of the impact of e-commerce on consumer purchases of goods and services.
 However, there has been less discussion of the influence of omni-channel retailing and the potential consequences this may have on allocations to the retail sector from an investment perspective.

-This research is funded by the IPF Research Programme 2015-2018, and sponsored by a cross-section of businesses, representing key market participants.
+This research was funded by the IPF Research Programme 2015-2018, and sponsored by a cross-section of businesses representing key market participants.
 The IPF gratefully acknowledges the support of these contributing organisations:

 - Aberdeen Standard Investments

 - BNP Paribas Real Estate

 - CBRE Global Investors

 - CoStar Group